 Comment: For some years, Triaz has been working on open costing for all the main suppliers.
-The brand chooses to work on open costing and did a sample of products to calculate this for.
-Triaz sees these sample products as representative of all styles produced at that factory.
-The samples are chosen by the purchasing department, CSR requests to include the relatively lower price styles.
-At this point the brand chooses to spend their CSR capacity at the most urgent issues at their suppliers, namely planning and making sure the money reaches the worker, instead of calculations.
+The brand chooses to work on open costing and did a sample series of products to make the calculation.
+Triaz sees these sample products as representative of all styles produced by all factories.
+The samples are chosen by the purchasing department.
+CSR requests to include the relatively lower priced styles to ensure proper representation of the product line.
+At this point the brand chooses to spend their CSR capacity on the most urgent issues at their suppliers, namely planning and making sure the money reaches the workers.

 For the samples at the main suppliers, Triaz knows the direct labour costs and the labour minutes per style.
-The brand is also aware of minimum wages per country and wage ladders.
+The brand is also aware of minimum wages per country and the Fair Wear wage ladders.
 For the selected products, Triaz made a calculation that demonstrates a link between their buying prices and wage levels at the production location.
-The methodology of how to calculate this is not clearly written down and is different than the methodology FWF uses for these calculations.
+The methodology of how to calculate this is not clearly written down and is different than the methodology Fair Wear normally uses for this type of calculation.

-At its Chinese supplier, the brand made calculations for samples.
-The brand knows the cost breakdown of different parts.
-The result of these calculations was that the supplier could pay the Asia floor wage to the workers, based on a calculation without overtime.
-Triaz is the only client of this factory and 50% owner as well, has insight into the wages and checked what the supplier actually paid.
-It learned that the Asia floor wage was not paid last year, although according to the calculation, the supplier should be able to pay this.
-This year, it started a root cause analysis why it was not paid (see indicator 1.11)
+At its Chinese supplier, the brand also made calculations for samples.
+The brand knows the cost breakdown of the different parts.
+The result of these calculations was that the supplier could pay the Asia floor wage living wage estimate for China to the workers, based on a calculation without overtime.
+Triaz is the only client of this factory and 30% owner as well.
+It has insight into the wages and checked what the supplier actually paid.
+It learned that the Asia floor wage living wage estimate for China was not paid in the previous year, although according to the calculation, the supplier should be able to pay this.
+Last year, it started a root cause analysis of why it was not been paid (see indicator 1.11)

-For suppliers in Bosnia, Tunisia, and Turkey, calculations were also made.
-For these factories result of the calculation was comparable: based on the prices for the sample styles, theoretically, wages could reach the level of living wage benchmark.
+For suppliers in Bosnia, Tunisia, and Turkey, calculations were made as well.
+For these factories result of the calculation was comparable: based on the prices for the sample styles, theoretically, wages could reach the level of a living wage estimate.

 For these suppliers, the brand also started root cause analysis.
 If the theoretical calculation shows that living wage cannot be paid, Triaz will adjust the buying price accordingly.
+The actual findings however showed that prices were in many cases high enough to cover a living wage, but due to other factors the money does not reach workers so Triaz started to dig even deeper into the process.